deladriere/euro-modules/Talko/readme.md

 ##Bend

-If bend is on, the bend pot ... distords the sound.
+If bend is on, the bend pot ... well, distords the sound.

 ##Speed

-Change the speed
+Change the speed of the voice

 ##Pitch

-Change the pitch
+Change the pitch of the voice

 ## Todo.todo
 * publish schematic @done(2014-12-30)